YaleArchivesSpace/yams_data_auditing/dates/README.md

 ```
 Follow the prompts in the terminal:

 1. _Please enter path to log file_ - enter the desired file name or path for your log file.
-Ex: _log.log_ or _/Users/username/folder/log.log
+Ex: _log.log_ or _/Users/username/folder/log.log_
 2. _Please enter path to CSV_ - enter the filename or path to your input CSV file.
 3. _Please enter path to output CSV_ -  enter the filename or path to your output CSV file
 4. _Enter "Y" to split output into multiple spreadsheets by date type, or any key to continue_ - indicate whether you'd like a set of subreports to be produced in addition to the output CSV.
-These subreports are used as input for the SQL update scripts described below.
+These subreports are used as input for the database update scripts described below.

 ### Step 3a: Updating dates via the ArchivesSpace database

 This is the most accurate method to update records in the date table, as it uses the date subrecord's database ID to identify and update the record.

-However, subrecords in ArchivesSpace are not persistent - every time a top-level record (resource, archival object, etc.) is saved, all associated subrecords are deleted and recreated, and thus are assigned a new database ID.
-It is recommended to run the `parse_dates.py` script as close to the time of update as possible, so that fewer database IDs will have changed.
-It may be useful to run the `parse_dates.py` script, perform quality control on the results, and then run it again immediately before the SQL update.
+However, subrecords in ArchivesSpace are not persistent - every time a top-level record (resource, archival object, etc.) is saved, all of its subrecords are deleted and recreated, and thus are assigned new database IDs.
+It is recommended to run the `parse_dates.py` script as close to update as possible, so that fewer database IDs will have changed.
+It may be useful to run the `parse_dates.py` script, perform quality control on the results, and then run it again immediately before update.

 #### Preparing inputs